- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, by implementing effective storage tiering and caching strategies on NAS Infortrend EonStor GS 1016 devices, organizations can improve data availability, reduce the risk of potential data loss, and optimize storage performance and efficiency.
 However, it is essential to carefully plan and monitor these strategies to ensure they align with the organization's specific data requirements and business objectives.

-Although NAS EonStor GS 1016 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS EonStor GS 1016 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -